boazbk/tcs/lec_13_Cook_Levin.md

 ^[TODO: credit surveys of Avi, Madhu]

+Eugene Lawler's quote on  the "mystical power of twoness"  was taken from the wonderful book "The Nature of Computation" by Moore and Mertens.
+See also [this memorial essay on Lawler](https://pure.tue.nl/ws/files/1506049/511307.pdf) by Lenstra.

 ## Further explorations

 Some topics related to this chapter that might be accessible to advanced students include: (to be completed)